You will notice

 must be given directly into a vein, and most vets will inject into the

-vein clearly.
-Some vets insert a catheter, a tube through which they will
+insert a catheter, a tube through which they will feed the anaesthetic but

-may be given first.
+first, which is a single injection under the skin.
 If you have a cat who hates vet visits, you may wish

-This is intended to relax the cat, and often the vet will then give you
+to ask your vet to do this.
+The sedative should relax the cat, and often the vet will then give you

 some quiet time together, perhaps twenty minutes or so, to say goodbye to